 - Add more flavor by seasoning with celery salt, nutmeg, a teaspoon of lemon juice, onion juice, or sherry, or a few tablespoons of chopped chives or parsley.

-- Cheese Sauce for Vegetables: Add 1/2 to 1 cup of shredded cheese to the sauce as soon as you take it off the burner.
+- Cheese sauce: Add 1/2 to 1 cup of shredded cheese to the sauce as soon as you take it off the burner.
 Stir until the cheese has melted.
 Use this version in a casserole, drizzle it over vegetables, or toss it with pasta or rice.

-- Velouté Sauce: Instead of milk, this sauce is made with stock or broth.
-Use chicken, beef, fish stock, or use vegetable broth.
-Depending on the kind of stock or broth you use, this is a good sauce to serve with chicken, beef, fish, and seafood, or vegetables.
+- Velouté sauce: Instead of milk, this sauce is made with stock or broth.
+Use chicken, beef, or fish stock, or use vegetable broth.
+Depending on the kind of stock or broth you use, this is a good sauce to serve with chicken, beef, fish, seafood, or vegetables.

 - Herb Sauce: Add about 1/2 teaspoon of dried basil, chives, or dill to the sauce a few minutes before it's done.
 Or add about 1 teaspoon of fresh herbs.

 - Low-fat white sauce: This recipe skips the butter and uses low-fat or nonfat milk.
 It also uses cornstarch as a substitute for flour.